Javkamkrastavizi/MicrophoneVolumeLocker/README.md

 You might get a warning the the program is a virus It's not I just don't have money to register it so that windows doesn't flag it as a virus

+# Programs Used to make this

+### All Rights reserved to their Respectful Owners

+1.AutoHotkey 1.1.33.10

+2.SmartGUI 4.0

+3.Nircmd 64bit